justpy-org/justpy/docs/charts_tutorial/tooltips.md

 # Tooltips

-The tooltip is the popup that is shown when you hover over a point on the chart and is one of the advantages of using interactive charts as it makes the chart more informative.
+The tooltip is the popup that is shown when you hover over a point on the chart.
+It is one of the advantages of using interactive charts as it makes the chart more informative.

 Highcharts allows defining a tooltip using a very versatile formatting function (in JavaScript).
 JustPy allows writing tooltip formatters for Highcharts charts in Python just like any other event handler.
 Let's look at a concrete example.